rogerbinns/apsw/doc/cli.rst

 Options are:

 --wipe         Closes any existing connections in this process referring to
                the same file and deletes the database file, journals etc before opening

 --vfs VFS      Which vfs to use when opening

+--flags FLAGS  Open flags to use, in lower or upper case.
+Use | to
+               combine.
+Default is  READWRITE|CREATE|URI

 If ``FILE`` is omitted then a memory database is opened